 Did you get a bonus at work, at the end of the year?
 Put that extra money into your investment portfolio.
 You can add this money to the investments you already have, or you can add to your portfolio by investing in new companies.
-If you need help deciding on companies to invest in, you can find Fisher Investments’ address on their contact page, and let them help you.
+If you need help deciding on companies to invest in, you can contact the financial provider and let them help you.
 Go in and talk to their investment professionals to figure out the best options for you and your portfolio.

 5. Know When to Change: